 You can click on Edit Beneficiaries to manage your beneficiaries.

-If you wish to cancel your voluntary life, short-term disability, or long-term disability insurance outside of Open Enrollment, you can do so by contacting your insurance broker.
+If you wish to cancel or change your voluntary life, short-term disability, or long-term disability insurance outside of Open Enrollment, you can do so by contacting your insurance broker.

 You are only able to increase the amount of your Life Insurance during your plan's Open Enrollment period.
 If you would like to do this outside of Open Enrollment, please contact your company's insurance broker.